Simulations of Nanocrystalline Iron Formation under High Shear Strain: Further analysis

 \subsection{What Constitutes a Grain?}

 In this work, we considered a minimum grain size of 50 atoms when determining the number of grains present within the system.
-This number was selected as it allowed us to observe the transition to the disordered state and the subsequent recrystallisation clearly.
-Nevertheless, Figure \ref{fig:14} shows the comparison of grain numbers for the benchmark simulation with different numbers of atoms selected to form the minimum grain size.
-The Ovito default of 100 atoms was selected for comparison, as was 5,558 atoms, which corresponds to a 5nm diameter spherical grain.
-A 5nm grain corresponds to a minimum grain size which can accurately be resolved using transmission Kikuchi diffraction (TKD, or t-EBSD) \cite{MORTAZAVI201542}, allowing comparisons with future experimental HPT data.
+Figure \ref{fig:17} shows the comparison of grain numbers for the benchmark simulation with different numbers of atoms selected to form the minimum grain size.
+The Ovito default of 100 atoms was selected for comparison, as was 5,558 atoms, which corresponds to a 5 nm diameter spherical grain.
+A 5 nm grain corresponds to a minimum grain size which can accurately be resolved using transmission Kikuchi diffraction (TKD, or t-EBSD) \cite{MORTAZAVI201542}, allowing comparisons with future experimental HPT data.

-Figure \ref{fig:14} shows that the number of grains between the 50-atom and 100-atom analyses largely follow the same trajectory.
-At 0.27 strain, our-50 atom analysis showed 400 grains whilst the 100-atom analysis showed 215.
+Figure \ref{fig:17} shows that the number of grains between the 50-atom and 100-atom analyses largely follow the same trajectory.
+At $\gamma = 0.27$, our-50 atom analysis showed 400 grains whilst the 100-atom analysis showed 215.
 This means that 185 grains were found to have less than 100 but more than 50 atoms at this point.
-This further suggests that the spike is caused by a highly disordered state of the atoms whereby only small pockets of BCC phase atoms remain, which is flagged as a grain.
-At this strain value, the 5nm grain analysis cannot pick up any grains due to the highly disordered state, and the grain number is shown as 0.
-After 2 strain, the 50- and 100-atom trajectories follow the same trajectory, however, there is always a difference of around 40 grains between the analyses.
-Therefore, we conclude that there are always around 40 grains in the simulation cell which have less than 100 atoms but more than 50.
-Interestingly, the 5nm grain analysis does not follow the same trajectory, and instead hovers around 1 grain up to around 1.37 strain.
-After this point, the grain number increases for the 5nm analysis, as shown in Figure \ref{fig:14}.
-A local maximum of grain number is reached at around 2.5 strain, with 30 grains being present.
-This is followed by a minor decrease, after which the grain number sits steadily at around 25 after 4 strain.
-As such, we observe that the process of grain refinement still occurs if we define a grain with a minimum of 5,558 atoms.
+This further suggests that the spike is caused by a highly disordered state of the atoms whereby only small pockets of body-centred cubic atoms remain, which is flagged as a grain.
+At this strain value, the 5 nm grain analysis cannot pick up any grains due to the highly disordered state, and the grain number is shown as 0.
+After $\gamma = 2$, the 50- and 100-atom trajectories follow the same trajectory, however, there is always a difference of $\sim 40$ grains between the analyses.
+Therefore, we conclude that there are always $\sim 40$ grains in the simulation cell which have less than 100 atoms but more than 50.
+Interestingly, the 5 nm grain analysis does not follow the same trajectory, and instead hovers around 1 grain up to $\sim\gamma = 1.37$.
+After this point, the grain number increases for the 5 nm analysis, as shown in Figure \ref{fig:17}.
+A local maximum of grain number is reached at $\sim\gamma = 2.5$, with 30 grains being present.
+This is followed by a minor decrease, after which the grain number sits steadily at $\sim 25$ after $\gamma = 4$.
+As such, we observe that the process of grain refinement is still observed, even if we define a grain with a minimum of 5,558 atoms.